 This new plugin allows to format numbers and currency according to a specific locale.

-numToStrwill converts a number (with grouping) to string.
+numToStrwill convert a number (with grouping) to a string.

-nogrpToStronly affects the decimal place, so it doesn’t adds the thousand separator.
+nogrpToStronly affects the decimal place, so it doesn’t add the thousand separator.

 currToStralso adds the currency sign according to the locale.